 I joined the Federal Reserve Bank of Kansas City after receiving my BS degree in mathematics from the University of Kansas.
 Since joining the Kansas City Fed, I have had the honor to work with External LinkJason Brown and External LinkFrancisco Scott in their research.
 Currently, I am working on projects looking at the changes in trends in migration among urban areas in the United States as well as projects on transitions occurring in the energy sector.
-Being an RA provides a great opportunity to develop research skills and interests both on the job and through the benefit of tuition reimbursement.
-The position is great for those who want to explore their research interests as there are opportunities to be involved in a variety of projects.
+Recently, I have moved into a formal leadership role within the department, supervising new RAs and working on the development of RAs.

 Economic Review Articles